SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 ```

 **Both** of them will be pulled into the context if the message text mentions **just Bessie**.

+### Max Recursion Steps

+**This setting is mutually exclusive with Min Activations.**

+When set to zero, recursion nesting is only limited by your prompt budget.
+When set to a non-zero value, limits the total number of scan sweeps to desired maximum "nesting level".

+Example values:

+- 1 effectively disables recursion as the check stops after the first step.
+- 2 can only activate recursive entries once.
+- 3 can trigger recursion twice...

 ### Case-sensitive keys